taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - CORS in Action: Creating and consuming cross-origin APIs (2014) by Monsur Hossain

+#### Authentication & Authorization

+>In essence, you can use OAuth 2.0 alone if you only need to authorize access to resources.
+However, if you need to verify the user's identity and enable SSO, you should use OIDC, which builds upon OAuth 2.0.

+OAuth 2

+>The industry-standard protocol for authorization.

+- OAuth 2 in Action (2017) by Justin Richer, Antonio Sanso [4.28, 176]
+- OAuth 2.0 Simplified (2018) by Aaron Parecki [4.02, 42]
+- OAuth 2.0: Getting Started in API Security (2014) by Matthias Biehl [3.82, 87]
+- Advanced API Security: OAuth 2.0 and Beyond (2019) by Prabath Siriwardena [3.90, 20]
+- Cloud Identity Patterns and Strategies: Design enterprise cloud identity models with OAuth 2.0 and Azure Active Directory (2022) by Giuseppe Di Federico, Fabrizio Barcaroli

+OpenID Connect (OIDC)

+> An authentication protocol built on top of OAuth 2.0.

+- OpenID Connect in Action (2024) by Prabath Siriwardena

+OAuth 2 and OIDC

+- Solving Identity Management in Modern Applications: Demystifying OAuth 2, OpenID Connect, and SAML 2 (2nd, 2022) by Yvonne Wilson, Abhishek Hingnikar [3.76, 66]
+- Keycloak - Identity and Access Management for Modern Applications: Harness the power of Keycloak, OpenID Connect, and OAuth 2.0 to secure applications (2nd, 2023) by Stian Thorgersen and Pedro Igor Silva [3.90, 21]

 #### Web Application Security

 Web Application Security